NNCoelho/AngularMath/README.md

 # AngularMath

-Small app developed in Angular-TypeScript that generates a random math operation.
+Small app developed in Angular-TypeScript for study and practice porpuses that generates a random math operation.